37 Most Lucrative Small Business Ideas in Nigeria (2023)

 To succeed in the pastries production business, you will need to develop unique recipes, source quality ingredients, and invest in baking equipment.
 Building relationships with retailers and promoting your pastries through digital platforms can help you reach a wider audience and boost sales.

 Dropshipping is a business model that allows you to sell products without having to hold any inventory.
 Instead, you partner with suppliers who handle the fulfillment and shipping processes.

 To start a dropshipping business, you will need to identify a profitable niche, build an online store, and establish relationships with reliable suppliers.
+With the convenience of running your operations remotely, you can manage this business from the comfort of your own home.
 Promoting your products through social media and online advertising can help you attract customers and generate sales.

-Lucky for you we have a detailed guide that works you through starting your dropshipping business and even earning 7 figues in no time!
+Lucky for you we have a detailed guide that works you through starting your dropshipping business and even earning 7 figures in no time!

 37. Mini-Importation Business

 Mini-importation is an online-based business that involves importing and selling goods in your country of residence.
 It offers opportunities to provide consumers with quality products at competitive prices.

 To start a mini-importation business, you will need to identify reliable foreign online stores, choose quality products, and navigate customs regulations.
 Developing a solid business plan, including strategies for sourcing products, managing logistics, and understanding market demand, will help you succeed in this business.